Enterprise Investment Schemes

 Outline of the Scheme Rules

-Since 6 April 2012, an EIS company can employ up to 249 people at the time of investment and receive up to £5m in tax efficient funding in any 12 month period.
-Prior to 6 April, the figures were up to 49 employees and up to £2m in EIS investment.
+An EIS company can employ up to 249 people at the time of investment and receive up to £5m in tax efficient funding in any 12 month period.
 Certain activities preclude companies from offering EIS relief, including forestry, farming and hotels.
 The company’s gross assets also need to be no more than £15m before investment and £16m after.
-(Prior to 6 April 2012, no more than £7m prior to investment and £8m after.)

 Throughout the relevant three-year qualifying period, the company must: